CPA Nova Scotia assesses international credentials and provides streamlined programs to help internationally trained accountants become Canadian CPAs.

 Streamlined bridging programs have been developed by CPA Canada to help you meet any additional qualifications efficiently, and depend on your qualifying pathway.

 There are education programs that have been developed specifically to help you close any educational or experiential gaps so that you can contribute your full potential as soon as possible.

 The pathways to obtain your Canadian CPA credentials through CPA Nova Scotia depend on what international accounting body you obtained your designation and experience requirements.
-Please view the “International Designated Accountant Membership Process” chart to see which pathway is suitable for you then use the corresponding Application package to find details about the specific requirements.
+Please view the “International Designated Accountant Membership Process” chart to see which pathway is suitable for you.
+Click here to find your specific accounting body and the related packages detailing the specific requirements.

 Upon receipt of a complete application package form and depending on the educational or experiential gaps, CPA Nova Scotia staff will process the applications and present to the Registration Committee for consideration